Home » Practical Information » Shopping

 Jakarta malls and shopping centers offer a plethora coffee shops for enjoying a cup of coffee, a snack or small meal and some serious people watching ... from Starbucks to Coffee Bean, Excellso, J.Co, Kopi Luwak, Tea Addict, and Bengawan Solo.
 All serve numerous flavored coffees, teas, refreshing cold drink and light snacks.
 Business people frequently scheduled afternoon meeting over a cup of coffee and the young trendy be-and-be-seen crowds often hang out in the coffee shops scattered throughout major malls.

-Most malls contact at least one major supermarket for convenience of shoppers which offer a variety of imported European, American and Australian food and beverages.
+Most malls have at least one major anchor supermarket for convenience of shoppers which offer a variety of imported European, American and Australian food and beverages.

-If you're not into high fashion or trendy hangouts, you could spend an enjoyable day at Taman Anggrek, Pacific Place, Mall of Indonesia or Pondok Indah Mall I, are some of the most popular family-oriented malls.
+If you're not into high fashion or trendy hangouts, you could spend an enjoyable day at Bintaro Entertainment Center, Taman Anggrek, Pacific Place, Mall of Indonesia or Pondok Indah Mall I, are some of the most popular family-oriented malls.
 The focus is on recreation and family fun in addition to a wide range of shops and services or one-stop shopping to meet the needs of the family.